bairblog/bairblog.github.io/_posts/2017-10-17-lfd-surgical-robots.md

 learning over all segments introduces a dependence on history, namely, any policy must complete step $i$ before step $i+1$.
 Learning a memory-dependent policy could lead to an exponential overhead of additional states.
-SWIRL exploits the fact that TSC, is in a sense, a Markov and shows that the problem can be posed as a proper MDP in a lifted state-space that includes an indicator variable of the highest-index $\{1,...,k\}$ transition region that has been reached so far.
+SWIRL exploits the fact that TSC is in a sense a Markov process, and shows that the problem can be posed as a proper MDP in a lifted state-space that includes an indicator variable of the highest-index $\{1,...,k\}$ transition region that has been reached so far.

 SWIRL applies a variant of Q-Learning to optimize the policy over the sequential rewards.
-The basic change to the algorithm is to augment the state-space with indicator vector that indicates the transition regions that have been reached.
+The basic change to the algorithm is to augment the state-space with an indicator vector that indicates the transition regions that have been reached.
-So each of the rollouts, now records a tuple $(s,\textbf{k},a,r, s',
+Each of the rollouts now records a tuple

+$$
+(s, i \in {0,...,k-1},a,r, s', i' \in {0,...,k-1})
+$$

-\textbf{k'})$ that additionally stores this information.
+that additionally stores this information.
 The Q function is now defined over states, actions, and segment index--which also selects the appropriate local reward function:

 $$
 Q(s,a,v) = R_k(s,a) + \arg \max_{a} Q(s',a, k')